 To gain practical experience working with older adults, gerontology minors complete one required internship.
 Internships are broadly defined and we try to place students in settings that match their career goals.
 For example, business oriented students can gain experience with a local business to learn about retirement planning, agency administration, or put their accounting skills to work.
 Ship’s gerontology minor gives students the necessary tools to fulfill their educational goals.

 In addition to internships, the gerontology program encourages students to volunteer their time to visit older people in nursing homes, help solicit signatures for later-life political initiatives, deliver meals to seniors who have mobility problems, or just sit down and talk with older adults at area senior community centers.
 These hands-on experiences with older adults provide students unique opportunities to learn about the lives of older adults and what they can do to improve their quality of life.

 To complete the gerontology minor students must complete 18 credit hours, which include:

 - Core Courses: Two required courses make up the core of this minor: Introduction to Gerontology and Gerontology Internship I, which focuses on an experience in either a local business or human service agency that serves older adults such as a nursing home, senior center, or Area Office on Aging.

 - Electives: Electives are taken in a variety of disciplines such as Psychology, Sociology, Exercise Science, and Social Work.
 A complete list of Gerontology electives can be found on the program website.

 Questions?
 Contact us:

-If you have any questions on how expertise in aging can benefit your specific major, please contact the Gerontology Office for an in-depth analysis of how our minor can help you.
+If you have any questions on how expertise in aging can benefit your specific major, please contact the Gerontology Director for an in-depth analysis of how our minor can help you.